Combinatorial Exploration of Multidrug Polyspecificity in Efflux Pumps: Abstract

 \section{Abstract}

-A major feature of efflux pumps is multidrug polyspecificity, which to date still eludes some of the traditional dogmas of drug binding within protein science.
-We propose a combinatorial approach to explore, in the vast sequence space of polypeptide chains, the neighbourhood of some superfamilies of efflux pumps.
-Creating new functional structures as permutations of existing ones has the potential to unveil some of the hidden mechanisms behind the functionality of efflux pumps.
+A defining feature of efflux pumps is multidrug polyspecificity, which to date still eludes some of the traditional dogmas of drug binding within protein science.
+We propose a combinatorial approach to explore the neighbourhood of efflux pump superfamilies in the vast sequence space of polypeptide chains.
+By generating new candidate structures through structured permutations of existing sequences, this framework aims to uncover hidden determinants of efflux pump functionality.